IBM/zopeneditor-about/README.md

 - Custom code snippet support and more than 200 high value code snippets for COBOL, PL/I, and JCL out of the box
 - Search and replace refactoring across multiple program files

-Note, that for Job Control Language (JCL), the extension only provides syntax highlighting.
+Note, that for Job Control Language (JCL), the extension only provides below mentioned features:

+- Real-time syntax checking and highlighting while you type
+- Problems view with all syntax errors
+- Outline view and outline search
+- Code and variable completion

 To learn more about the IBM Z Open Editor extension's capabilities, we suggest that you walk through our [documentation](https://ibm.github.io/zopeneditor-about/Docs/introduction.html) and try it with the [example repository](https://github.com/IBM/zopeneditor-sample) provided on GitHub.